pcsong33/cs-catalog/README.md

 ## About

-Analyzing Harvard's course catalogs from 1999-2020 to highlight the rise in interest in Harvard's CS department.
+Analyzing Harvard's course catalogs from 1999-2020 to highlight the expansion of Harvard's CS department.

 ## Setup